Workplace Mental Health Guide

 The Business Case for Mental Health Investment

-1. Create a Supportive Culture: The Foundation of Workplace Mental Health
+1. Create a Supportive Culture: The Foundation of Mental Wellness

-Building a supportive culture represents the cornerstone of any successful workplace mental health initiative.
-This approach focuses on transforming your organization's environment to prioritize employee wellbeing.
+Building a supportive culture is the cornerstone of any successful workplace mental health strategy.
+This means transforming your organization's environment to prioritize employee wellbeing from the ground up.

 Foster Open Communication